zlsa/zlsadesign.com/content/article/fiction/the-last-hohmann-transfer.md

 way; for safety reasons, there are only three elevator doors on each A-class level, and they're placed evenly between the chamber doors.

-The vinyl floor squeaks as I step along it, the ever-vigilant cameras categorizing my every move.
+The shiny vinyl floor gives a bit as I step along it, the ever-vigilant cameras categorizing my every move.
 I live on the surface of the island, in a concrete bunker that's been shoddily painted and clad with aluminum panels designed to resemble the typical housing of the Bay Area.
 Despite the proximity, I like to be early in case of any delays along the way.
 The elevators are busy for quite a while every time the shifts change.

 There are defense systems integrated into the walls, next to the cameras.
 The Pentagon has granted Lancelot Defense Systems a practically unlimited sum of